jpdjere/data-structures-algorithms/Section 11 - Graphs/Section 11 - Interview Questions.md

 The **adjacency matrix** is a very dense data structure, in that it takes a lot of space to store: it will have a size of `N^2`, with `N` being the amount of nodes.

-The size of an **adjaceny list** will vary in proportion top how many edges the graph has, but it ends to end up much smaller than the matrix representation.
+The size of an **adjacency list** will vary in proportion top how many edges the graph has, but it ends to end up much smaller than the matrix representation.

 ## Breadth First Search in Graphs